 Recommended Screen Times For Kids

+Many parents have no idea what the recommended screen time by age.
+Luckily the AAP can help as they provide standards for this.
 There are some nice and easy clear cut recommended screen time limits for younger children.
 Let’s start with those.

 The American Academy of Pediatrics has these recommendations screen time media use.